 You will be allowed to select one problem/focus area that your community is facing.
 You should select only the problem/focus area that your agency believes it can best address with this funding and by the officers requested in this application.
 At any time during your award you need to be prepared to demonstrate how the recipient funds were specifically used to enhance or initiate community policing activities according to your community policing strategy.
-After selecting your problem/ focus area, you will answer Questions 6a through 11.
+After selecting your problem/focus area, you will answer Questions 6a through 11.

 In question 6, please identify your problem/focus by selecting a major problem heading (e.g., violent crime problems).
 Once selected, a series of subheadings will be presented that narrow down the nature of the problem/focus (e.g., assault).
 Once you have selected the appropriate subheading, please describe the nature of your problem/focus in the text box in precise, specific terms and in less than 50 characters.
 Examples have been provided to assist you with specifying the individual problems/focus areas.
 Since community policing aims to develop solutions to the immediate underlying conditions contributing to your public safety problems, there may be a problem your agency wishes to address that is not reflected in the subheadings.
 If so, please identify the major heading that best fits your problem/focus and under the "other" subheading explain your problem.
 The COPS Office supports the attorney general's priority goal of reducing violent crime, especially gun violence.
-To this end, applicants who choose "Homicide/Gun Violence" or "School Based Policing through School Resource Officers" as their problem/focus area under 2016 CHP will receive additional consideration for CHP funding.
-Applicants who choose "Building Trust" or "Homeland Security" will also receive additional consideration for CHP funding.
-Applicants selecting any of the Building Trust focus areas are encouraged to refer to the Interim Report of the President's Task Force on 21st Century Policing for suggested actions to incorporate into your proposed community policing strategy (http://www. cops.usdoj.gov/Default.asp?Item=2761).
-For each of the above community policing problem/focus areas, if awarded CHP funding, agencies will not be able to change the problem/focus area of their community policing strategies post-award.
+To this end, applicants who choose Violent Crime as their problem/focus area under 2020 CHP will receive additional consideration for CHP funding.
+Applicants who choose School-Based Policing or Homeland and Border Security will also receive additional consideration for CHP funding, agencies will not be able to change the problem/focus area of their community policing strategies post-award.

-Please note that any applicant that chooses to deploy their officer position(s) as school resource officers in section 5 of this application must choose the "school based policing through school resource officers" focus area under "child and youth safety focus" and answer the supplemental questions.
+Please note that any applicant that chooses to deploy their officer position(s) as school resource officers in section 5 of this application must choose the "school based policing through school resource officers" focus area under "school based policing focus" and answer the supplemental questions.